 The Group purchases packaging materials from Takara Holdings Group companies (excluding Takara Bio Group companies).

-In the event of difficulties in the continuity of these transactions, it may affect the Group's business strategies and performance.
+In the event of difficulties in the renewal of these transactions, it might affect the Group's business strategies and performance.

-3. Management analysis of financial position, operating results and cash flows
+4. Management analysis of financial position, operating results and cash flows

 (1) Overview of operating results, etc.